Prasant2020/Local-git-to-github/README.md

 # practise-devops
-Created files in git (AWS EC2) and these files were pushed from local repo to github repo using CLI.
+	Created files in local git repo (using AWS CLI) and these files were pushed from local repo to github repo.